aerialgiant/handbook/developing-a-career.md

 review.
 During this review period, someone may be promoted or may elect to change roles.
 In this case, if someone is promoted or elect to change their role, then their salary will be adjusted in the following month (May and November, respectively).

+Reviews are performed by a set of people (that change every year) who are tasked with reviewing all employees.
+This review group runs a peer review process for each employee:
+* each person is asked who they worked with most this past year - usually, this is members of the team they work on.
+* performance data and feedback is collected across this group.
+* the data is then collated, anonymized, and then calibrated across all roles and levels for all employees.
+* the performance data and anonymized peer feedback is then shared with the individual.
+* if eligible, this may include a promotion agreed upon by the review group; calibrated across the organization.